UlyssesWu/D2Evil/README.md

 # D2Evil
 Managed waifu model parsing libs.

-Currently, only binaries will be provided.

-If you have interests on file format internals, you can have a look of my old codes at some [fork](https://github.com/NiaBie/FreeLive).

-Disclaimer: The code in the "fork" was written by me, but now it's not in my control.

-Or, you can contact me via email if you want to participate in development.

 ## Components
 ### D2Evil.Kyubey
 *I want you to form a contract with me and become magical girls!*